codurance/site/src/_posts/2018-12-28-native-microservices-with-sparkjava-and-graal.md

 # The need for Clojure

 Using Clojure to build microservices is an interesting idea.
-Services are naturally functional in nature, in fact a service *is* a function and the dynamic nature of language might make it idea for some data-centric situations.
+Services are naturally functional in nature, in fact a service *is* a function and the dynamic nature of the language might make it ideal for some data-centric situations.

 Rather than using Gradle, we'll start with a new [Leiningen] project: